okrauskopf/Flsun_V400/README.md

 - The first extruder move from home is down to the edge of the bed instead of center to prevent filament drops in the bed center, changed in the start code

-Nothing else is changed from the original Flsun stock file you received on the USB stick.
+Nothing else is changed from the original Flsun stock file that you received on the USB stick.

 Thanks to everyone contributing info for the V400!!